Investigation of UFO reports by the United States government: U.S. government inactivity from 1969 to 2017

 During a period of 48 years from 1969 onward, the U.S. government did not have public programs for the investigation of UFOs.
 There was a request on July 21, 1977, when Frank Press, Science Advisor to President Jimmy Carter, sent a letter to Robert A. Frosch, the fifth administrator of NASA, asking if the space agency could reopen investigations into UFOs.
 Frosch responded on September 6, 1977 indicating that NASA was "inclined to agree with your recommendation" if there was funding for "a panel of inquiry such as you suggest" with a "NASA project officer to review reports of the last ten years and to provide a specific recommendation relative to any further inquiry by the end of this year".
 However, on December 21, 1977, Frosch wrote a second letter in response to president Carter in which he "proposed" that "NASA take no steps to establish a research activity in this area [UFOs] or to convene a symposium on the subject".

 With a resurgence of mass media interest in the 1947 Roswell incident from 1978 and onward, the U.S. Air Force had two investigative reports produced: "Report of Air Force Research Regarding the 'Roswell Incident'" in 1994 and "The Roswell Report: Case Closed, Headquarters United States Air Force, written by Capt.
 James McAndrew" in 1997.

 U.S. government activity from 2017 to present

+Beginning in 2017, a series of media disclosures, congressional hearings, and legislative actions brought renewed U.S. government attention to unidentified anomalous phenomena.
+The period saw the creation of dedicated investigation offices, the public release of military sensor footage, whistleblower testimony before Congress, and bipartisan efforts to mandate greater transparency around government-held UAP records.